How is bee pollen collected?

-In addition flower pollen contain vitamins from the B group.
-Therefore, flower pollen are often used for the production of food supplements.
-These are said to have a variety of effects, including the alleviation of pollen in hay fever, digestion problems and nervous weakness.
+The pollen also contains vitamins from the B group.
+Therefore, they are often used in the manufacture of nutritional supplements.
+These are said to have a variety of effects, including their ingredients to alleviate hay fever, digestive problems, and nerve weakness.

-Often, these products also contain jelly royal or propolis, which should also have a health promoting effect.
-These combination products, however, are more expensive than pure flower pollen products.
+These products often also contain royal jelly or propolis, which are also said to have a health-promoting effect.
+These combination products are, however, more expensive than pure bee pollen products.

-The products are generally advertised with their content of unsaturated fatty acids, protein building blocks, in particular arginine, histidine, lysine and L-glutamine, as well as the vitamins from the B group (mentioned above) and the additional content of these Minerals and trace elements.
-More than 100 biologically active substances have already been detected in flower pollen up to the present time.
+The products are usually advertised with their content of unsaturated fatty acids, protein building blocks, especially arginine, histidine, lysine, and L-glutamine, as well as the vitamins from the B group (mentioned above) and the additional content of minerals and trace elements.
+To date, more than 100 biologically active substances have been detected in bee pollen.

 Source Association of German Alternative Practitioners

 We have researched for her about the active ingredients of the bee pollen.
 This information only serves as initial information.
 They have not been checked for accuracy by a doctor.
 Please ask your doctor or pharmacist if you have any complaints and what treatment he recommends.